 My super tip here is I like to chop the garlic, carrot, onion and celery in a small food processor, makes it far quicker and easier.
 Just don't over blitz it.
 If you don't have one, make everything a small dice.

-Give it a go, the flavours are awesome.
+Give it a go, the flavours are amazing.

 250g dried lentils